guru-shreyansh/NPTEL-Programming-in-Java/2021-July-Semester/Week-02-Assignment.md

 &emsp;&emsp;❑ **c.**  Scanner class can be used by passing the predefined object System.in<br>
 &emsp;&emsp;❑ **d.**  Once the execution starts, there is no way to provide user input.<br>
 ✔️ **Answer:&emsp;C**<br>
-▸ **Explanation:** We can take the input from the user during the execution of a program using the `Scanner` or the `StringBuilder` class.<br>
+▸ **Explanation:** We can take the input from the user during the execution of a program using the `Scanner` or the `BufferedReader` class.<br>
-Through command line we can only provide the user input before the excecution of the program.<br>
+Through the command line we can only provide the user input _before_ the excecution of the program.<br>

 ⭐ **10)** ***What is the output of the following program?***<br>
 ```java